samt9892/amplicon-pipeline/README.md

 ```

 The pipeline expects fastq of your amplicon sequencing data in the fq/ folder.
 The files should be named `*sample_name*_R1.fastq` and `*sample_name*_R2.fastq`

+An example reference database `ref.fa` is included in the reference/ folder.
+The naming structure therein should be followed when adding reference sequences.

 Run the pipeline using the command:
 ```